coasys/flux/packages/ui/docs/index.md

   <a href="/playground.html" class="card">
     <h2 class="card-title">Playground</h2>
     <p class="card-desc">
-    Generate UI components for Flux using AI.
+    Compose UI components for Flux using AI.
 Build your app in no time.
     </p>
     <button class="card-button">Try the playground</button>
   </a>